-Industrial ink jet printing is a cost effective way to mark text, real-time date codes, logos, 2D codes, and bar codes directly on moving materials.
-Since the printhead never touches the substrate, ink jet printing provides the ability to mark on a wide variety of materials including those with irregular surfaces.
-Ink jet printers may be used as stand-alone units or receive and automatically print data from a host system.
+Industrial ink jet printing is an effective way to mark text, logos, 2D codes, and bar codes directly on moving materials.
+Since the printhead never touches the material being marked, ink jet printing can be used on a wide variety of surfaces without risk of marring or deforming the product.
+Printing on challenging materials is therefore made easy:

 Drop on Demand (DOD) Ink Jet Printers